syncfusion-content/javascript-docs/js/CircularGauge/Getting-Started.md

 The following screenshot displays a **Gauge** in which height and width are set.

-{% include image.html url="/js/CircularGauge/Getting-Started_images/Getting-Started_img3.png" Caption="Circular Gauge"%}
+{% include image.html url="/js/CircularGauge/Getting-Started_images/Getting-Started_img3.png" Caption=""%}

 **Set Background Color**